Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 The Appraisal Report

 It lists all kinds of information about the property, neighborhood, purpose of the appraisal, and, most importantly, the value assigned by the appraiser.
-It must contain a map, a sketch of the exterior, images of the property, a description and images of the comps, an explanation of how the square footage was calculated, and more.
+It must contain a map, a sketch of the exterior, images of the property, a description and pictures of the comps, an explanation of how the square footage was calculated, and more.

 How Long Does the Appraisal Take?